One Church. One City. One Purpose.

-Our movement began in 2013 when over 30 Kenosha churches worked together at a Convoy of Hope event.
-Based on our success and mutual goals, we decided to come together and work towards the common purpose of restoring hope and transforming lives in our community.
+Our movement began in 2015 when over 30 Kenosha churches worked together at a Convoy of Hope event.
+Based on our success and mutual goals, we decided to come together and work towards the collaborative purpose of restoring hope and transforming lives in our community.

 Words of Jesus